The Fitting Room

 We're happy to help you determine if a particular item will fit you.
 Just email or call us a at 404.934.2578 (ET, GMT-5).

-One last bit of advice: If you love a particular item but the measurements are a bit off, keep in mind that most items can be altered to fit by a professional seamstress or tailor.
+One last bit of advice: If you love a particular item but the measurements are off, keep in mind that most items can be altered to fit by a professional seamstress or tailor.
 Taking in a too-big item is usually easier and less expensive than letting out a too-small item.